Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Properties within Coffee County are visited by a member of the Assessor’s staff who performs an exterior inspection of the property between reappraisal years.

-Example: The last reappraisal was 2014.
-Prior to the next reappraisal scheduled for 2018, properties will be visually inspected at least from the exterior.
+Example: The last reappraisal was 2018.
+For the 2022 reappraisal, properties have been visually inspected at least from the exterior.
 The Assessor’s office also visits and inspects the interior of properties when necessary, or upon invitation by the taxpayer.

 The sale by itself doesn’t necessarily indicate market value.
 However, factors such as the date of sale versus the date of appraisal (which is January 1 of the tax year), other comparable sales within the subject neighborhood, etc., will be evaluated along with the sale of the property in making a final determination.